atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 On his entrance, he conveyed Florina to his cabin; and then enquired for the princes, and being conducted to them, they congratulated his safe return, and asked him what success:—to which he replied, [167]
 “Instead of a rich prize, I have met with an inestimable jewel, the value of which cannot be cast up by the whole industrious science of arithmetic!”—“No, (said Athelia) why then I suppose you have taken all the mint of Mexico, or engrossed the minerals of Peru.”
 Indeed, ladies, I have not, (said the prince) and yet I divinely rejoice in possessing so sacred a present.”

 The company was at a loss to guess what this valuable jewel could be; however Thalmeno told him, “that he supposed he had received some intelligence of the princess Florina, or seen the idea of her beautiful perfections.”—At the name of Florina, he could not help smiling, and stepping to his cabin, and stepping to his cabin, where he had left her, in a few minutes, he presented her to them:—at the first sight
 [168]
 the princes conjectured her to be his long lost princess; but not able to justify their suspicion, looking at one another, they did not care to congratulate her by the name of Florina.—On the other hand, the lady remembered their faces perfectly well, and knew them to be Thalmeno and Palmos,—which they perceiving, immediately congratulated her on the happy event that had restored her to her favourite Medor.
-After receiving their congratulations, the prince introduced her to the ladies in these few words :
+After receiving their congratulations, the prince introduced her to the ladies in these few words:

 “Fair princesses, this lady, which I now present to you, is my admired Florina, whom I honour and adore as the goddess of my felicity.”—

-Athelia and Mersilva hearing this, monstrated by their smiling countenances, [169] that their hearts were inwardly filled with joy and gladness, and returned him this answer:——
+Athelia and Mersilva hearing this, monstrated by their smiling countenances, [169] that their hearts were inwardly filled with joy and gladness, and returned him this answer:

-“Prince Medor, we heartily congratulate you, on this unlooked-for happiness, and rejoice that Fortune hath at last smiled upon you in the happy arrival of your beloved Florina;”—whereupon they saluted her, and gave them a happy welcome.
+“Prince Medor, we heartily congratulate you, on this unlooked-for happiness, and rejoice that Fortune hath at last smiled upon you in the happy arrival of your beloved Florina;”—whereupon they saluted her, and gave them a happy welcome."
 [170]

 ---

 ## CHAP.
 XX.

->The Royal Adventurers relate the most extraordinary and interesting circumstances of their travels—are interrupted by a violent storm arising—a scene of horror and confusion, but productive of the severest trial of love and friendship.
+> The Royal Adventurers relate the most extraordinary and interesting circumstances of their travels—are interrupted by a violent storm arising—a scene of horror and confusion, but productive of the severest trial of love and friendship.

 Words cannot describe the complacency that sat on the countenance, or the joy that reigned in the breast of each hero and heroine at this unexpected interview — which naturally led them to reflect on their romantic excursion, and furnished a converzation at once interesting and entertaining.